EnduranceCode/endurancetrio-timing-exporter/README.md

 Assuming that you already have a
 [Virtual Host configured](https://github.com/EnduranceCode/server-setup-guide/blob/master/05-server-management.md#51-apache--create-a-virtual-host)
-on your **Ubuntu** server, open the Virtual Host configuration file and add the bellow code snippet after the `DocumentRoot` directive.
+on the Ubuntu server, open the Virtual Host configuration file and add the bellow code snippet after the `DocumentRoot` directive.

         ProxyPreserveHost On